 - Improve competition

 Yet again, we see a nice clear vision and direction.
-I was also slightly jealous that they were making clear progress with improving broadband competition, something that we can only dream of in Guernsey?
+I was also slightly jealous that they were making clear progress with improving broadband competition, something that we can only dream of in Guernsey.

-Another vital piece of the Estonian Digital Society that we spoke about in the ICT Demo Centre was their approach to Education and creating the skills to enhance the digital society.
+Another vital piece of the Estonian Digital Society that we spoke about in the ICT Demo Centre was their approach to education and creating the skills to enhance the Digital Society.

-There are a number of education initiatives that are part of the digital society, for example, they provide school children with a tablet from a very early age to begin learning digital skills.
+There are a number of education initiatives that are part of the Digital Society; for example, they provide schoolchildren with a tablet from a very early age to begin learning digital skills.
 IT Science and Computer Programming is also part of their curriculum and they started an initiative in 1996 to support ICT in schools through the Tiger Leap Foundation, which is now teaching coding at a very early age.

 What are we doing in Guernsey in this space?

 Estonia looked at their curriculum and were beginning to invest in the right skills for the generation currently entering and growing the digital world we live in, but they way they ensured everyone was behind the vision was fantastic.
-The technology changes within schools and the curriculum were implemented with the teachers being involved, some of which were cautious and even afraid of technology.
+The technology changes within schools and the curriculum were implemented with the teachers being involved, some of whom were cautious and even afraid of technology.

-Change was implemented together.
+Change was implemented together

 Many teachers were given equipment to assist with the channel shift to eSchool and now each school has a technology ‘champion’ whose role is to promote the right use of technology and train staff on new technology and initiatives.
 I must also say that their approach to communication was brilliant, frequent and consistent: simple and clear communication throughout the process and journey.